home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   This project is very active and we have a high turnover of pull requests.

-  Unfortunately the number of incoming pull requests is higher than what our reviewers can review and merge so there is a long backlog of pull requests waiting for review.
+  Unfortunately, the number of incoming pull requests is higher than what our reviewers can review and merge so there is a long backlog of pull requests waiting for review.
 You can help here!

-By reviewing another pull request you will help raise the code quality of that pull request and the final review will be faster.
-This way the general pace of pull request review will go up and your wait time will go down.
+  By reviewing another pull request, you will help raise the code quality of that pull request and the final review will be faster.
+This way the general pace of pull request reviews will go up and your wait time will go down.

+  When picking a pull request to review, try to choose one that hasn't yet been reviewed.

   Thanks for helping out!
 -->

 To help with the load of incoming pull requests: